A Paradise for Children

 • Utility room

 Next to the Kita is a fenced-in garden in which the children are free to satisfy their need for movement.
 The children have full access to an inviting wood-adventure playground.
 This “motor-activity garden” provides various opportunities to hang, balance, climb, jump, swing or seesaw.
-The children can also express their creativity with a variety of materials.

 3. Structure of the Children’s Groups